npip99/cs-wiki/linux.md

 Permissions for files are organized in the following way:

-Directories: `drwxrwxrwx`
+`drwxrwxrwx`
-Files:       `srwxrwxrwx`

-The "s" refers to the setuid bit, it will appear as a "d" for directories (Directories will never have a setuid bit).
-When the setuid bit is set, then the executable will run _as if the owner ran it_, even if the person executing the file is some other user with lesser permissions.
-The only executable that really uses the setuid bit, is `sudo`, and note that `root` owns the `sudo` command, this is how `root` lets other people run commands as if they were `root`, even though they aren't.
-The `sudo` command just checks if you're apart of the `sudo` group, and if you are it'll run the command as root, otherwise, it'll exit.
-It'll also ask for your user's password, to ensure that you didn't just leave your terminal unattended.
+The "d" is the directory bit, it will appear as a "d" for directories, and "-" for files.

 Now, for each "rwx" triplet, this refers to the standard read/write/execute permissions.